Italy’s longest Alpine coaster, the Alpine Bob, is located in the skiing and hiking area Merano 2000.

 ascent and descent by Falzeben Cable Car:

-The summer season 2022 will start at the end of May.
+The Alpin Bob is open also in summer, the summer season 2023 will start at the end of April.